ArtifactDB/artifactdb-cli/books/adbcli/tutorial/upload.md

 $ echo "and I love the CLI even more" > /tmp/staging_dir/file2.txt
 ```

 We'll also create minimal metadata files.
-This step depends on the modes that are registered in the instance.
+This step depends on the models that are registered in the instance.
 In our
 case, the demo instance only requires the field `path` to be defined in a JSON file.
 Let's create these metadata files
 now[^3]: